foysal619/Mobile-App-Automation-Calculator-Appium/README.md

 # Mobile-App-Automation-Calculator-Appium
-In this repository, I have automated the Google LLC Calculator Android App and finally generated an allure report for the test results using Appium, Java, Selenium, TestNG, and Allure Report.
+In this repository, I have automated the Google LLC Calculator Android App and finally generated an allure report for the test suite results using Appium, Java, Selenium, TestNG, and Allure Report.

 ## Assigned Work Scenario
 Automate the calculator app and do the following tests: